iszczesniak/cpp/categories/index.md

 > The terms "lvalue" and "rvalue" are deep in C++'s genes.

+Bjarne Stroustrup also wrote "The Design and Evolution of C++" something that I think also relates to categories:

+> Within C++, there is a much smaller and cleaner language struggling
+> to get out.

+What these two quotes illustrate is the evolution of the C++ language so that it meets the user needs better, which explains why the categories evolve too.

 What used to be true about categories in C++98 is still relevant today, but has been refined and enhanced.
-C++ is backward compatible, so the legacy code still works, but now we have better categories.
+C++ is backward compatible, so the legacy code still works, but now there are more categories, and they are better defined.

 Prior to C++11, you could look in vain for a concise definition of lvalues and rvalues in the C++ standard.
 The C++03 standard had about eight hundred pages, and defined them in bits is various places, as needed.
 In C++11, new expression categories were introduced: prvalue, glvalue, and xvalue.
 In C++17, categories were finally defined in terms of identity and the move semantics.
+I think that during C++11 and C++17, the standard committee struggled to get the categories right.

 However, the important categories are still lvalue, and rvalue.
 We need to learn the details of the lvalue and rvalue categories to